Learn more about the Department of Communication faculty and staff.

 Dr. Mattea Garcia earned her Ph.D. in Communication at the University of Illinois at Urbana-Champaign.
 Her teaching includes organizational communication, research methods, and introductory courses in communication.
 Before joining the Rollins College faculty, Dr. Garcia was an Assistant Professor at Indiana State University where she taught graduate and undergraduate courses and served as the Course Director of the hybrid basic course.
 Her research examines professional identity, institutional work, organizational rhetoric, and workplace incivility.
 Her work has been featured in Management Communication Quarterly and most recently she co-authored a chapter for the SAGE Handbook of Organizational Communication.

 Ph.D., Bowling Green State University, Bowling Green, OH

 M.A., Bowling Green State University, Bowling Green, OH

 B.A., Bowling Green State University, Bowling Green, OH

 Dr. Gardner received his B.A.
 (1968), M.A.
 (1969), and Ph.D.
 (1972) degrees from Bowling Green State University.
 This is his 44th year of college teaching, and his 30rd year of teaching at Rollins College.
-At Rollins, he has taught in the College of Professional Studies, the School of Arts and Sciences, the Hamilton Holt School, and the Roy E. Crummer Graduate School of Business.
+At Rollins, he has taught in the College of Liberal Studies, the Hamilton Holt School, and the Roy E. Crummer Graduate School of Business.

 Dr. Gardner has published two co-authored textbooks and twelve referred scholarly articles, and he has made forty-four presentations on a variety of communication-related topics at state, regional, national, and international association meetings.
 His current scholarly interests lie in the areas of legal and political rhetoric, interpersonal communication, and teaching effectiveness.